EmoCareAI/ChatPsychiatrist/README.md

 6. **Self-disclosure**: Quantifies the chatbot's ability to share relevant information about itself.
 7. **Obtain Relevant Information**: Evaluates the capability to ask appropriate questions to gather necessary details.

-See xxx for details on the metrics' definition and example phrases.
+See [Evaluation Definetion](docs/Evaluation_definetion.md) for details on the metrics' definition and example phrases.

 ## Comparison with Other Large Language Models